finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var scope = scope_example;  // string | The scope of the portfolio to delete properties from. var code = code_example;  // string | The code of the portfolio to delete properties from.
 Together with the scope this uniquely              identifies the portfolio. var portfolioPropertyKeys = new List<string>(); // List<string> | The property keys of the properties to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
-Each property must be from the \"Portfolio\" domain. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to delete the properties.
-Defaults to the current LUSID system datetime if not specified. (optional)
+Each property must be from the \"Portfolio\" domain. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to delete the properties. (optional)

             try
             {